pb4ugoout/Jamboard/carrier_details.md

 S.) 4-pin single row JST connected to the left and right speakers mounted at the bottom of the Jamboard.

-T.) Unknown IC under a heat sink.
+T.) ST Micro STA339BW 2.1ch Digital Audio System on a chip. (https://www.st.com/resource/en/datasheet/sta339bw.pdf)

 U.) 4-pin single row JST of unknown purpose.